laravel/docs/events.md

 <a name="defining-listeners"></a>
 ## Defining Listeners

 Next, let's take a look at the listener for our example event.
 Event listeners receive event instances in their `handle` method.
-The `event:generate` and `make:listener` Artisan commands will automatically import the proper event class and type-hint the event on the `handle` method.
+The `make:listener` Artisan command, when used with the `--event` option, will automatically import the proper event class and type-hint the event in the `handle` method.
 Within the `handle` method, you may perform any actions necessary to respond to the event:

     <?php